chulminy/AE_ENVE_GEOE_121/README.md

 |Jan 12 at 1:30 pm|Review Module 01, play a Kahoot game, and introduce HW01|Please watch and study **Module 01** before joining the meeting|
 |Jan 19 at 1:30 pm|Review Module 02 and play a Kahoot game|Please watch and study **Module 02** before joining the meeting|

-* We will do Kahoot games on Jan 12 and Jan 19, which means students get attendance points if they join the game.
+* We will do Kahoot games on Jan 12 and Jan 19, **which means students get attendance points if they join the game.**
 * All in-person office hours will be canceled.
 However, students feel free to send the TA a chat message through MS Team if they have questions or use a live help sessions.
 * To accommodate online training, the TA will have online live help sessions.
 We will schedule MS Team meetings during every help session so students can feel free to join the meeting without an appointment.
 Here are the live help session schedule:
 	* On Monday (Jan 10, 17, 24): 10:00 ~ 11:00 am, 1:30 ~ 3:00 pm
 	* On Tuesday (Jan 11, 18, 25): 11:30 am ~ 12:30 pm
 	* On Thursday (Jan 6, 13): 3:00 ~ 5:00 pm
-* TA will give a Q1 review session on Jan 20 at 1:30 ~ 3:00 pm using a MS team meeting like live lecture.
+* TA will give a Q1 review session on Jan 20 at 1:30 ~ 3:00 pm using a MS team meeting like the instructor's lecture.
 * Asking questions during this live help session is recognized as a participation mark for the first month (January).
 * We will have Quiz 1 on Jan 27 online.
 We will give you more detailed direction late.